 Chief Ministers of Arunachal Pradesh

-Arunachal Pradesh has seen the President rule twice since the establishment, and the Longest Serving Chief Minister of the State was Gegong Apang, who has been elected twice as the Chief Minister of Arunachal Pradesh from various parties such as INC, Arunachal Congress, UDF and BJP.
+Arunachal Pradesh has seen the President rule twice since its establishment, and the longest-serving Chief Minister of the State was Gegong Apang, who has been elected twice as the Chief Minister of Arunachal Pradesh from various parties such as the INC, Arunachal Congress, UDF, and BJP.

 Also Read: Chief Ministers of Chhattisgarh